 The clothing industry is one of the dirtiest in the world, especially fast fashion.
-My These Isles handweaving business was designed to complement what I deem the most sustainable lifestyle in the world: smallholding.
-It will probably never earn me a smallholding in any country I know well, but the fundamental principle of providing sustainable clothing still very much applies.
+You can be assured that These Isles earthenwear is the antithesis of that.
+This super-slow, consciously low-tech handweaving business was designed to complement probably the most sustainable lifestyle in the world: smallholding.
+Then I had to leave my old rental smallholding on Dartmoor and packed it all into a van.
+It will probably never earn me my own smallholding in any country I know well, but the fundamental principle of providing sustainable clothing still very much applies.

-What follows could legitimately be labelled as ‘micro-consumerist bollocks‘, as I try to frame my local craft within a metric more appropriate for industrial-scale production which, in my world view, is simply not sustainable in any true sense.
+What follows could legitimately be labelled as ‘micro-consumerist bollocks‘, as I try to frame my local craft within a metric more appropriate for industrial-scale production in a capitalist logic which, in my world view, is fundamentally unsustainable in any true sense.
+(I believe we need to replace it with a fully localised, simple but joyful and healthful, largely gift-based economy with limited long-distance movement conducted by horse and limited international trade conducted by sail: The Once and Future Village.)
 The matters of true sustainability are woven in all the threads of all my work and all my other writing.
 But since I’m running a business producing a product for you to consume, here is the micro-consumerist bollocks, for what it’s worth:

 As of August 2021, all new These Isles garments have a star rating (maximum five stars) for sustainability.
 This will be a form of self-certification according to my own strict environmental and social standards as detailed in the table below.